 As part of our effort to keep patients and staff healthy, we are asking screening questions of patients and visitors at all New London Health (NLH) and Newport Health Center (NHC) entrances.

 Everyone entering the building will be required to wear a mask.
 A fresh hospital/clinic-issued medical mask will be offered.
-For information about masks, see How to Safely Wear a Face Mask on the Dartmouth-Hitchcock website.
+For information about masks, see How to Safely Wear a Face Mask.

 Inpatient visitor policy